-Humans require sunlight too!
+Humans require sunlight like plants do!

 All ages.
 Of course, children need vitamin D to build their bones, but experts also say that it seems likely that in children, deficiency of Vitamin D may well be “THE [that emphasis was in the original article] leading cause of cancer, type 1 diabetes, asthma, allergies, eczema, and possibly epidemic autism.”
-At the other end of the age spectrum, seniors are 3 times more likely to be dependent (versus independent) if low in D. Adequate vitamin D has also been shown to reduce death from “all causes.”
+At the other end of the age spectrum, seniors are 3 times more likely to be dependent (versus independent) if low in vitamin D. Adequate vitamin D has also been shown to reduce death from “all causes.”

-For details on vitamin D dosage, safety and testing of blood levels, visit this vitamin D supplement page in the Healthy by Nature Library.
+For details on vitamin D dosage, safety and testing of blood levels, visit this vitamin D Supplement page in the Healthy by Nature Library.